-- You are expected to attend daily chapel services, weekly prayer chapels, and graduation.
-Please notify Student Life if you are unable to attend. - You are expected to be mentored and, if possible, mentor others. - You are encouraged to be involved with the rest of the student body.
-As much as reasonably possible, you are encouraged to attend at least some of the college's social and recreational events. - Resident students are not permitted in student family residences without the occupant present unless permission has been granted by the occupant. - All students are expected to be a part of our noon community meal Monday to Thursday. - Both non-resident students and student spouses are required to dress according to the same guidelines given to resident students. - You are responsible for the quality of entertainment provided in your home for other students (see entertainment guidelines on page 8).
+- You are expected to attend daily chapel services, Sunday services, weekly prayer chapels, Missions Conference, Youth Edge, and graduation.
+Please notify the Student Families' Liaison if you are unable to attend. - You are encouraged to be involved with the rest of the student body.
+As much as reasonably possible, you are encouraged to attend at least some of the college's social and recreational events. - Dorm students are not permitted in student family residences without the occupant present unless permission has been granted by the occupant and the Dean has been notified. - If you prefer to eat some meals in the dining hall, arrangements should be made in advance with the Food Services Manager and the Administration Office. - Both non-dorm students and student spouses are required to dress according to the same guidelines given to dorm students. - Houses and apartments are to be kept clean and orderly within and without.
+Yards must be neat (mowed in summer); doorsteps and walks should be kept clear of snow in winter. - A charge will levied for residences left in an unacceptable condition.
+Your damage deposit can be refunded by mail after the summer inspection if no damage to school property is sustained.
+If damage should exceed your damage deposit, you are responsible for the balance.
+Windows, floors, and walls should be cleaned before vacating for the summer or permanently. - Residents of the 8-plex will be required to take responsibility in cleaning the laundry room, hallways, stairs, and the main basement area. - No inside pets are allowed (with the exception of fish). - You are expected to demonstrate courtesy with regard to noise, including stereo equipment and musical instruments, in your home. - You are responsible for the quality of entertainment provided in your home for other students (see entertainment guidelines on page 11). - You are responsible to secure contents/renters' insurance, as the college insurance does not cover your personal property.